 This lottery was different in that it was the first that allowed people from all over the country to buy tickets by mail.
 This led to annual revenues believed to be somewhere in the region of $20 million which was an astronomical sum at the time.
 The company wasn’t the most honestly run and some draws were rigged so the company won their own prizes.
 It was also disliked by other states who didn’t want their citizens to send money out of state.

 In 1892, a federal decision was made to prohibit the distribution of lottery tickets through the mail.
-This signalled the end of the lottery company and lotteries in general for many years to come.
+This signaled the end of the lottery company and lotteries in general for many years to come.
 Their shady dealings and practices gave lotteries a bad name and so many states were reluctant to establish their own.

 By the beginning of the 20th century, state authorities had outlawed all forms of gambling with the exception of betting on horse racing.
 But in 1908, they banned this too and it wasn’t until 1926 before pari-mutuel wagering was once again allowed within the state.